PetFriendly/PetFriendly/README.md

 Pets can be deleted from favorites list.
 They will not be shown again in the match view.
 A future feature will allow user to see pets they have previously declined.

 ##Developer Notes
-Currently at v1.0.0 in 'Dev' branch.
-This will shortly be pushed to 'Master' branch.
-'Dev' will be primary location for newest experimental features.
+Currently at v1.0.0 in 'Master' branch.
+'Dev' will be primary branch for newest experimental features.
+Major changes will be noted here.

+###Release history/Change Log
+12/30/15 - v1.0.0 released to master branch

 ###Petfinder Integration
 All pet data comes from www.petfinder.com through their public API.
 This may result in certain fields being empty or appearing to have odd characters/grammar and is not an error in this application.